zither/RC4-PHP/README.md

 # RC4-PHP
-A simple RC4 implemention in PHP.
+A simple RC4 implementation in PHP.